ayushmjain/terraform-google-three-tier-web-app/tutorial.md

 ## Gather the required information for intializing gcloud command

-In this step you will gather the information required for the deployment of the solution
+In this step you will gather the information required for the deployment of the solution.

 ---
 **Project ID**